British Shorthair health: prevention and common problems to know

 Its dense and short coat, although easy to maintain, can house external parasites such as fleas or ticks, especially if it has access to the outside.
 Food or environmental allergies can also occur, manifested by itching and skin lesions.

-Prevention: regular and suitable antiparasitic treatment is essential.
-In case of suspicion of allergy, a veterinary consultation will identify the cause and set up suitable management.
+Prevention : A regular and adapted antiparasitic treatment is essential.
+In case of suspected allergy, a veterinary consultation will allow identifying the cause and implementing an appropriate management.

 Eye problems